RJonMshka/CS474Homework1/README.md

 ___
 Those are all the Data-types and expressions of DSL Set Theory as of now.
-More exciting stuff coming soon.
+More exciting stuff coming ahead.